NWSA Funding Programs

 - $1,000: Multi-Chapter organization (all chapters eligible for Partners-Only Benefits including granting programs) - 10 or more entities.

 Learn about the 2021 Selection Process and how to propose a fundable project.
-Similar process planned for 2022.
+This is a 2021 Webinar but the concepts are the same for 2023.

-- National Forest System Trail Stewardship Partner Funding - 2021 - 92 proposals received; 48 funded
+- National Forest System Trail Stewardship Trail Partner Funding (Trail Partner Funding)

 - Boots on the Ground Funding - This program is dependent on funding.
 Not currently accepting applications.